cowboyai/cim-start/vhosts/live/readme.md

 1. Download a live image
 2.  copy it to usb
 3.  boot
+4.  sudo -i
+5.  passwd <any password>
-4.  ip addr (to obtain the dhcp addr)
+6.  ip addr (to obtain the dhcp addr, then update deploy.sh)
-5.  nix run github:nix-community/nixos-anywhere -- --flake '.#cim-vhost' nixos@
+7.  if you don't have dhcp, give it a reachable addr
+8.  ./test.sh
+9.  fix any errors
+10. ./deploy.sh